 If there is a greater amount of branching than usual (even for a pink tail) that gives an even more pronounced effect, or perhaps “wrinkled end,” with a slight zigzag aspect, then this is known as a “feather tail.”

 The tail of Betta feathers is very similar to the pink tail but tends to have a more wrinkled appearance.

 The round tail is similar to a delta but is completely rounded, with no straight edges near the body that makes most of the tails have the shape of a D.

 It is also similar to a basic plakat, but it is significantly longer and more complete than the characteristically short tail of the plakat.

 The spade tail is quite similar to a round tail, but instead of rounding the tip of the caudal fin, it reaches a single point, like the shovel in a deck of cards (albeit sideways).

-The extension of a sword tail should be uniform on both sides of the tail.
-Named due to the very clear blade as the aspect of the caudal fin.
+The extension of a swordtail should be uniform on both sides of the tail.
+This betta fish is named spade tail due to the very clear blade as the aspect of the caudal fin.
 The tail has a wide base that then narrows gently to a point.

 The Betta Double Tail fish has two tails due to a genetic mutation.

 Depending on the first type of Betta, this change can make the types of betta fish look attractive, but they are also smaller than normal and prone to many swim bladder diseases.